-Stimulate your senses at LA’s latest seafood restaurant—this time, we're in Koreatown—with a sensory-overload dinner theatre: The kitchen sautées in the firing wok, skilled hands furiously shuck bivalves, barmen shake up cocktails, speakers blare 'Top 40' indie rock and dual flat screens show the game and the latest Bond film.
-Groups happily dig into plates to share—try the fried catfish filets ($8) that's lightly battered and fried and well-seasoned for a crispy bite that's slightly salty, tangy, spicy and completely addictive—and bivalves from the a raw bar.
-There's also an Asian-inspired array of crudo from salmon carpaccio with ponzu sauce and fish roe to—gasp—ankimo aka monkfish liver.
-Perhaps the mish-mash menu should have been an indicator to the less-than-perfect meal about to unfold.
+Stimulate your senses at one of LA’s most popular seafood restaurants—this time, we're in Koreatown—with a sensory-overload dinner theatre: The kitchen sautées in the firing wok, skilled hands furiously shuck bivalves, barmen shake up cocktails, speakers blare 'Top 40' indie rock and dual flat screens show the game of the moment.
+Groups happily dig into plates to share—try fried filets that have been lightly battered, fried and well-seasoned for a crispy bite that's slightly salty, tangy, spicy and completely addictive—and bivalves from the raw bar.
+There's also an Asian-inspired array of crudo from salmon carpaccio with ponzu sauce and fish roe to—gasp—ankimo, aka monkfish liver.

-The obligatory lobster roll ($8 for mini, $16 for regular) was served Connecticut-style (i.e. with drawn butter, served on the side here) with chewy, overcooked meat that was overly dressed with tarragon on a soggy toasted brioche bun.
-The uni pasta ($18) was a sloppy pile of too-soft noodles mixed with a heavy hand of cream.
-Steamed clams ($15) and congee ($12-$16) showed promise with an unusual twist of Eastern inflection—a scan of the room with families and groups of friends confirmed we were in Koreatown, after all—taro noodles and abalone for the clams, and the option to flavor with uni, clam or abalone for the rice porridge.
-Both, however, failed to deliver with sloppy cooking and unrefined flavors and slight of hand, resulting in a watered-down bowl with sub-par shellfish.
+An obligatory lobster roll is served Connecticut-style (i.e. with drawn butter, served on the side here), with meat that is sometimes overly dressed with tarragon on a soggy toasted brioche bun.
+Steamed clams and congee display an unusual twist of Eastern inflection—a scan of the room with families and groups of friends confirmed we were in Koreatown, after all—taro noodles and abalone for the clams, and the option to flavor with uni, clam or abalone for the rice porridge.

 |Venue name:||EMC Seafood||Contact:|